-Battery
+EMU36585 Battery

-Check that the battery is in good condition, and fully charged.
+Check the battery's charge.
+If your boat is equipped with a Yamaha digital speedometer, the voltmeter and low battery alert functions will help you monitor the battery's charge.
+A battery in good condition will provide a minimum of 12 volts.
 Check that the battery connections are clean, secure and covered by insulating covers.
-The electrical contacts of the battery and cables must be clean and properly connected or the battery will not start the engine.
+The electrical connections of the battery and cables must be clean and properly connected or the battery will not start the engine.